eNMS-automation/eNMS/README.md

 # Contact

 For any feedback, advice, feature request, join us on the [Network to Code slack](http://networktocode.herokuapp.com "Network to Code slack") (channel #enms)

+# Other projects you might be interested in

+- _[Flask Gentelella](https://github.com/afourmy/flask-gentelella)_: The Flask/Bootstrap template eNMS is built upon.
+- _[pyNMS](https://github.com/afourmy/pyNMS)_: A PyQt software for network simulation and optimization.
+- _[SWAP](https://github.com/afourmy/SWAP)_: A solver for the Wavelength Assignment Problem in optical networks.